wdbm/dendrotox/README.md

 print(message)
 ```

-See example bot code for more advanced usage, including message parsing, confirmations and running commands.
+See module code and example bot code for more advanced usage, including message parsing, confirmations and running commands.

 # dendrotox_alert.py